agentmodels/agentmodels.org/chapters/02-webppl.md

   var b = flip(0.5);
   var c = flip(0.5);
   return a + b + c;
-}
+};

 var binomialERP = Enumerate(binomial);

-viz.print(binomialERP);

 [sample(binomialERP), sample(binomialERP), sample(binomialERP)];
 ~~~~

-The function `Enumerate` is an *inference function* that computes the marginal probability of each possible output of the function `binomial` by enumerating (using a standard search algorithm) each possible value of the random variables (`a`, `b` and `c`) in the function body.
-Using `sample` we generate random binomial samples.
+The function `Enumerate` is an *inference function* that computes the marginal probability of each possible output of the function `binomial` by enumerating each possible value of the random variables (`a`, `b` and `c`) in the function body.

 ### Bayesian inference by conditioning
-The most important use of inference functions like `Enumerate` is for inference.
-Suppose a function produces random outputs.
-If there are some random variables in the body of the function, we can ask: what is the likely value of the random variables given the observed output of the function?
-For example, if three fair coins produce exactly two Heads, what is the probability that the first coin landed Heads?
-[Maybe use an example that isn't so intractable].
+The most important use of `Enumerate` is for Bayesian inference.
+Our task is to *infer* the value of some unknown parameter by observing data that depends on the parameter.
+For example, if flipping three separate coins produce exactly two Heads, what is the probability that the first coin landed Heads?
+To solve this in WebPPL, we use `Enumerate` to enumerate all values for the random variables `a`, `b` and `c`.
+We use `condition` to constrain the sum of the variables.
+The result is an ERP representing the posterior distribution on the first variable `a` having value `true` (i.e. "Heads").

 ~~~~
 var twoHeads = Enumerate(function(){